Clarke University

 Key Highlights

-- ✦One of the first schools for women built west of the Mississippi River.
+- ✦Established in 1843 as St. Mary's Female Academy, one of the first schools for women west of the Mississippi River.

-- ✦Became a liberal arts college in 1901, awarding its first bachelor's degree in 1904.
+- ✦Evolved into a liberal arts school in 1901, awarding its first bachelor's degree in 1904.

 - ✦Accredited by the North Central Association of Colleges and Secondary Schools in 1918.

-- ✦Renamed Clarke University in 2010, reflecting its expanded educational mission.
+- ✦Renamed Clarke University in 2010, signifying its broader academic scope and offerings.

 Timeline